top of page

 Performing

-As a soloist, Francesca performed in several venues in the Netherlands, Italy and Marocco such as, amongst others, the Muziekgebouw, the Concertgebouw, De Spiegel, the Teatro Comunale di Sassari, the Auditorium of Cagliari and Théâtre National Mohammed V in Rabat, accompanied by orchestras and chamber ensembles.
+As a soloist, Francesca performed in several venues in the Netherlands, Italy, Marocco, Germany, Poland and France such as, amongst others, the Muziekgebouw, the Concertgebouw, De Spiegel, the Teatro Comunale di Sassari, the Filharmonia Krakowska, the Auditorium of Cagliari and Théâtre National Mohammed V in Rabat, accompanied by orchestras and chamber ensembles.

 Francesca made her Opera debut in 2017, in the role of Musetta in La Bohème, directed by Sybrand van der Werf.
 In the review from del Dagblad van het Noorden they wrote of her: